SF-WDI-42/project-00/readme.md

 * Abide by the **separation of concerns** principle with separate HTML, CSS, and JavaScript files
 * Leverage CSS styling for a pleasing and logical user experience
 * Stick with the **KISS** (Keep It Simple Stupid) and **DRY** (Don’t Repeat Yourself) principles
-* Include **a public Github repository** with frequent commits and descriptive commit messages!
+* Include **a public Github repository** with frequent commits and descriptive commit messages
 * Have useful documentation that you or other developers can reference later.

 ---